 - Skin infection, especially vaginal and bladder infection

 Risks Associated With Gestational Diabetes When Left Untreated:

 - Mothers who have gestational diabetes are at higher risk of having C-section delivery.

-- Women with gestational diabetes are more at risk of delivering an obese baby.
+- Women with gestational diabetes are at higher risk of delivering an obese baby.

-- Gestational diabetes in women can cause future type 2 diabetes in such women.
+- Gestational diabetes can cause future type 2 diabetes in such women in future.
 It can thus cause type 2 diabetes complications when left unmanaged.

-- Untreated, gestational diabetes can lead to premature delivery and can cause baby deaths after birth.
+- Untreated, gestational diabetes can lead to premature delivery and can cause baby death after birth.

 - Gestational diabetes, when left unmanaged, can be the cause of breathing problems in babies.